albar965/littlenavmap-manual/en/MAPDISPLAY.md

 #### ![Show Information](../images/icons/globals.png "Show Information") Show Information {#show-information}

-Show detailed information in the `Information` dock window for the nearest airport, one or more airways, one or more airspaces or all navaids near the cursor.
+Show detailed information in the `Information` dock window for the nearest airport, airway, airspace or navaid which name is shown in the menu item.

+If you like to see information on all objects nearby a click position do a single left click into the map.

 See the [Information Dock Window](INFO.md#information-dock-window) for details.